 Summary

-- It may occur without symptoms, especially in women.
+- Gonorrhoea may not always cause symptoms, especially in women.

-- Gonorrhoea is treatable but can lead to infertility in women if left untreated.
+- Gonorrhoea can be treated with antibiotics, but can lead to infertility in women if left untreated.

 - It is important to let your sexual partner or partners know if you are diagnosed with gonorrhoea so that they can be tested and treated.
 Your local doctor or sexual health centre can help you to do this.